Jazzyspoon/meet/README.md

 Scenario 2: User can expand an event to see its details Given the user has chosen an event from the list
 When the user clicks on an event
-Then the event will expand and the deatils will be revieled
+Then the event will expand and the details will be revealed

 Scenario 3: User can collapse an event to hide its details Given the user has an event expanded